-Wyong Shire sewerage system provides extensive sewer services to urban areas of the shire.
+Wyong Water's wastewater system provides extensive wastewater services to urban areas of the shire.
 All new developments, except some rural properties, are required to connect to the system and majority of urban properties are connected.

 The system consists of sewers, pumping stations and pump mains that transfer what’s predominately liquid waste to treatment works.
 From here, mechanical and biological processes are used to separate water (effluent), which makes up over 99% of sewerage, from the solids (sludge).